What Happens After You Survive COVID-19?

 Among the 20% of people who are hospitalized with COVID-19, those who survive and are discharged from the hospital still may have a long journey of recovery ahead.
 They do not walk out of the hospital and return to “normal life.”
 In fact, many of them spend up to two weeks in an inpatient rehabilitation facility.

-Northwestern Medicine Physiatrist Mahesh Ramachandran, MD, says his job is to “get COVID-19 survivors as close to their previous functional levels as possible” through inpatient rehabilitation at Marianjoy Rehabilitation Hospital, part of Northwestern Medicine.
+Northwestern Medicine Physiatrist Mahesh Ramachandran, MD, says his job is to “get COVID-19 survivors as close to their previous functional levels as possible” through inpatient rehabilitation at Northwestern Medicine Marianjoy Rehabilitation Hospital.

 Dr. Ramachandran and his team often need to address neurological, cognitive, muscular, psychiatric and speech deficits that come with the disease and hospitalization.